-ABOUT Debbie Payne
+ABOUT Debbie Payne, M.A.

 Debbie at the top of a mountain in Whitehorse, Yukon at midnight on the Solstice where the sun never sets.
 Debbie's nature name is Sunbee.
 Photo by Emily Payne.

 Over the years Debbie has expressed herself in her life creatively in several different ways, and here are a few examples:

 Designing and building a loveseat and footstool in high school

 Writing articles and books